casper-devrel/docs-redux/cspr-docs/docs/concepts/design/networking-protocol.md

 ### Consensus

-A [consensus](./consensus.md) message is sent exclusively between instances of the consensus component, from one peer to another.
+A consensus message is sent exclusively between instances of the consensus component, from one peer to another.
+A precise description of the Highway consensus protocol is out of scope of this document, see the `consensus::Message` type or an appropriate description of the underlying protocol for details.

 ### Gossiping